Profit First for Ecommerce Sellers

 Additionally, if sellers are hit by unexpected turbulence, they have a more solid system in place.

-“[at the beginning of the COVID-19 pandemic] I was getting calls and emails from people either saying ‘I’m so glad I have Profit First because I have savings, I know we’re going to be fine, thank you for getting us to this place,’ or, ‘oh my, I don’t know what to do, shall I cancel my accounts?’
+“[At the beginning of the COVID-19 pandemic] I was getting calls and emails from people either saying, ‘I’m so glad I have Profit First because I have savings, I know we’re going to be fine, thank you for getting us to this place,’ or, ‘Oh my, I don’t know what to do, shall I cancel my accounts?’
 People were panicking.”

 Cyndi recollects her experience in early 2020 helping her clients weather the pandemic storm.
-She recounts that those who were able to put the Profit First method in place, quickly saw a return.
+She recounts that those who were able to put the Profit First method in place quickly saw a return.

 “Things took off like crazy… businesses with Profit First were able to weather the uncertainty and then take advantage of the boom that came after.”